Going to an Enduro Race could just be the perfect weekend getaway, if:

 It was imported to Kenya in 2018 from Japan.
 The first owner used it mostly in and around Meru town and I bought it from her in great condition in April 2024 at 118,900 km.

-I started out around my 40th birthday and my goals broadly was to get fitter and build a great foundation of strength to keep my lifestyle and hobbies going for the next forty years.
+I started out around my 40th birthday and my goals broadly were to get fitter and build a great foundation of strength to keep my lifestyle and hobbies going for the next forty years.

 I got three tips when starting out.
 They 200% worked for me.
 I thought they would helpful to others as well so I’ll share them below and explain how I worked with each of them in my first months.